+Knowledge G:) f 1 T 1

-Knowledge Level Section Marks Total
+Level Section Marks Total

-К3 Project Report 60
+K3 Project Report 60

-K4 1 Toject Report 20 80
+K4 20 80

-K5 Viva voce 20
+K5 Viva voce

-Programme Code e: 02 M.Sc Mathematics
+Programme Code: 02 M.Sc Mathematics

-Course Code : 21PMA101 Core Paper 1 -ALGEBRA
+Title of the paper Core Paper 1 -A

-Batch Semester Hours / Week Total Hours Credits
+Batch Hours / Week Total Hours Credits Skill Development

-2021-2023 I 7 105 5
+2024-2026 7 105 5

-- 1. To study groups, rings, fields and linear transformations which are widely used in many research fields and the concepts of mappings are applied in the subjects like analysis and topology. - 2.
+- 1. To study groups, rings, fields and linear transformations which are widely used in many research fields and the concepts of mappings are applied in the subjects like analysisand topology. - 2.
 To show the needs from which a modern mathematical attitude may grow and it is of great help in any further axiomatic study of mathematics. - 3.
 To study the concept of linear transformations using matrices.
 Also, Contemporary mathematics and mathematical physics make extensive use of abstract algebra.

 CO1 Remembering the concept of rings, fields and extension fields.
-CO2 Understanding the difference between algebraic and transcendental extensions; be able to find the minimal polynomial for algebraic elements over a field and K4 be able to prove whether a polynomial is irreducible over a given field. to CO3 Applying Sylow's theorems to determine the structure of certain groups of K1 small order and also Gauss lemma, Eisentein criterion for irreducibility of rationals.
+CO2 Understanding the difference between algebraic and transcendental extensions; be able to find the minimal polynomial for algebraic elements over a field and \sim be able to prove whether a polynomial is irreducible over a given field. to K5 CO3 Applying Sylow's theorems to determine the structure of certain groups of K1 t small order and also Gauss lemma, Eisentein criterion for irreducibility of \bowtie rationals.
 CO4 Analyzing Galois groups in simple cases and to apply the group theoretic information to deduce results about fields and polynomials.
+CO5 Evaluating linear transformation in Vector Space.